kimberleejohnson/kimberlee-lambda-blog/README.md

   A blog built using Gatsby's 'Hello World' starter.
 </h1>

 I used Gatsby, a React framework, to get my blog up and running quickly.
-The starter I picked ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+The starter I picked ships with the main Gatsby configuration files you might need to get up and running as well.

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._
+_There are many starters to explore!
+Check out Gatsby's collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start